-The SeqBlock context is the primary context of the analysis.It indicates a sequence of items that must be columnaligned.
-Where necessary for parsing, the compiler automatically inserts a delimiter that replaces the regular in and ; tokens between the syntax elements.
+The SeqBlock context is the primary context of the analysis.It indicates a sequence of items that must be column-aligned.
+Where necessary for parsing, the compiler automatically inserts a delimiter that replaces the regular in and; tokens between the syntax elements.
 The SeqBlock context is pushed at the following times:

-- Immediately after the start of a file, excluding lexical directives such as #if. - Immediately after an = token is encountered in a Let or Member context. - Immediately after a Paren, Then, Else, WithAugment, Try, Finally, Do context is pushed. - Immediately after an infix token is encountered. - Immediately after a -> token is encountered in a MatchClauses context. - Immediately after an interface, class, or struct token is encountered in a type declaration.
+- Immediately after the start of a file, excluding lexical directives such as #if. - Immediately after an = token is encountered in a Let or Member context. - Immediately after a Paren, Then, Else, WithAugment, Try, Finally, Do context is pushed. - Immediately after an infix token is encountered. - Immediately after a -> token is encountered in a MatchClauses context. - Immediately after an interface, class, or struct token is encountered in a type declaration. - Immediately after an = token is encountered in a record expression when the subsequent token either (a) occurs on the next line or (b) is one of try, match, if, let, for, while or use. - Immediately after a <- token is encoutered when the subsequent token either (a) does not occur on the same line or (b) is one of try, match, if, let, for, while or use.